Skip to content

 if init:

-init_vals = dict(self._init_cache)
+init_cache_dict = dict(self._init_cache)

 ret = {}

-for i in dict(self):
+for i in fields_to_serialize:

 if i == "custom_fields":